iglesiasmarianod/openvario-ahrs/README.md

 To compile yourself, use git to fetch the code.
 Clone this repository.
 Then jump to "Compiling the driver" below.

-To install a pre-built binary, grab [ahrsd](http://glidist.jfwhome.com/ahrsd) and [imucal](http://glidist.jfwhome.com/imucal) and jump to "Installation" below.
+To install a pre-built binary, grab [sensord](http://glidist.com/temp/sensord) and [sensorcal](http://glidist.com/temp/sensorcal) and jump to "Installation" below.

 # Compiling the driver

-There will be three ways to compile and test the driver.

-1. Build the file as a recipe as part of the Openvario build system, then test the resultant image.
-This is not available yet.
+The driver is incorporated into sensord, and will compile with
+<code>bitbake sensord</code> as usual.
+If you want to build out of tree,
-2. Cross-compile the code making reference to the OpenVario tool chain, and transfer the resultant files to your OpenVario.
+you can cross-compile the code making reference to the OpenVario tool chain, using <code>Makefile-temp-cross</code>:
-3. Build the file on a Linux desktop/laptop computer.
-This is only really for developers who want to modify the code and test that it compiles, as the resultant programmes will only run on the machine you compile it on, and are unlikely to do anything other than tell you that the MPU9150 IMU is unavailable.

-Option (2) uses <code>Makefile-cross</code>.
-Option (3) uses <code>Makefile-native</code>.

-For Options (1) and (2), remember to source the environment file for the OpenEmbedded toolchain.
+First source the environment file for the OpenEmbedded toolchain.
 The exact command will depend on where the OpenVario build system is installed, but will be something like:

         user@mydesktop:~$ source ../rootfs/environment-xxxxxxx

-A recommendation is to create a symbolic link to the make file you want to use:

-        user@mydesktop:~$ cd openvario-ahrs
-        user@mydesktop:~/openvario-ahrs$ ln -s Makefile-native Makefile

-After that you can just type <code>make</code> to build the code.

-The result is two executables called <code>ahrsd</code> and <code>imucal</code>.
+Then make sensord with:

+        user@mydesktop:~$ make -f Makefile-temp-cross

 # Installation

-Copy ahrs and imucal anywhere on your OpenVario for testing.
-For example, for now, /home/root is fine.
+Copy sensord and sensorcal to your /opt/bin directory.
+To do this, you will need to ensure that sensord is not running, and then remount your file system read-write:

+	root@mopenvario:~# mount -o remount,rw /

+You will also need to update your /opt/conf/sensord.conf file to include the new settings.
+You could copy across the version provided here, but that would overwtite your changed settings, such as your voltage calibration value.
+Instead, copy the new  settings in the sensord.conf file here over to your file and adjust as needed.

+The most important option in sensord.conf is the orientation, set in mpu_rotation.
 The programs need to know the installed orientation of your openvario in your panel.

-They get this by reading the <code>/boot/config.uEnv</code> file.
-If you don't have one, create it, and add the following to it:

-<code>rotation=X</code>
+<code>mpu_rotation X</code>

 Where X is a number 0 - 3:
 * 0 = Normal landscape